sivaprs/testdrivebooking/README.md

-# Hotel Room Booking Application
+# Vehicle Test Drive Booking Application

 It is a web application for user to reserve to test drive vehicle.